xwmario/Warez/Tools.md

 - [ElectronMail](https://github.com/vladimiry/ElectronMail) - Electron based wrapper for ProtonMail & Tutanota.
 - [Mozilla Thunderbird](https://www.thunderbird.net/en-US/) - Well-known open source eMail Client from Mozilla.
 - [p=p](https://www.pep.security/) - Pretty Easy Privacy (p=p) - email client encrypts all communications in your email without the need for you to create new accounts.
+- [Tutanota](https://github.com/tutao/tutanota) - Email client with a strong focus on security and privacy that lets you encrypt emails on all your devices.

 ## DDoS Tools